-Becoming a self-made millionaire is something everyone dreams of, but very few actually achieve.
+Becoming a self-made millionaire is something everyone dreams of.
+However, very few actually achieve.
 With excuses so easy to come by, people get lost along the way and become complacent when, truth be told, it’s not the hardest thing in the world to do.

 The Millionaires of Today

 Saving up is another thing any self-made millionaire has in common.
 Everyone seems to agree that 10% of what you earn is a good amount to deposit in a savings account every week.
-Dave Ramsey, a famous financial author, even went as far as to calculate exactly how much you need to save per month.
-He claims that saving $100 per month from age 25 to age 65 at a growth rate of about 12% will result in over a million dollars ($1,176,000).
+Dave Ramsey, a famous financial author, even calculated exactly how much you need to save per month.
+He claims that saving $100 per month from age 25 to age 65 at a growth rate of about 12% will add up to over a million dollars ($1,176,000).
 If patience is one of your virtues, you won’t even have to work that hard to get your bank account to 7 digits.

 One Step at a Time

-“As Far as My Feet Will Carry Me” is a book written by Josef Martin Bauer, which tells the story of a German POW who escaped a Siberian prison camp during World War II and reached Iran.
+“As Far as My Feet Will Carry Me” is a book written by Josef Martin Bauer.
+It tells the story of a German POW who escaped from a Siberian prison camp during World War II and reached Iran.
 The protagonist always struggles to make it the next few miles, never the full distance.
 The small feeling of achievement every time he reaches a self-set marker helps him escape one of the most inhospitable places on Earth.

 Don’t always think about the million.
 Struggle to reach a hundred thousand and steadily climb from there.
-Be careful to always keep the final goal in the back of your mind and do not get sidetracked along the way.
+Be careful to always keep the ultimate goal in the back of your mind.
+Do not get sidetracked along the way.
 You will be tempted to do so every time you reach one of the self-set milestones.

 The More You Know…

 While hard work compensates intelligence it, it will never replace it.
 Go to college and don’t be afraid to major in something unusual, as long as you like it.
 Although a career in IT would seem like a safe choice, keep in mind that niche businesses are made successful by dedicated entrepreneurs.
-Meaning the next big surprise could come to be yours, as long as you believe in yourself.
+Meaning the next big surprise could come to be yours.
+You just have to believe in yourself.